Materials: Steel, perforated steel, paint, touchscreen monitor, Mac mini, camera, cabling

 Named after the online persona of Dr. Aleksandr Kogan, the data scientist that sold 87 million Facebook profiles to Cambridge Analytica, Spectre is an immersive installation that detournes many of the technologies and methods used by the Digital Influence Industry to influence people’s behaviours and decision making both online and in the voting booth.
 Users of Spectre’s system tear the lid off the ‘black box’ technologies revealing in the process how our personal data is used to influence us all in ways we are not aware.
 The installation is micro-curated by algorithms and powered by visitor’s personal data.

 By applying detournement theory to digital contexts, the installation started out to subvert the Digital Influence Industry and via a series of generative ‘deep fake’ artworks of hacked celebrity ‘Influencers’, Spectre’s simulation reached dizzying heights.
-The artworks quickly became embroiled in a deeper global conversation about the power of computational forms of propaganda as the generative art ‘deep fake’ videos went viral on social media leading to global press coverage and unexpected – and contradictory – official responses from Facebook, Instagram and Youtube.
+The artworks quickly became embroiled in a deeper, global conversation about the power of computational forms of propaganda as several ‘deep fake’ works from the installation went viral on social media leading to global press coverage and unexpected – and contradictory – official responses from Facebook, Instagram and Youtube.

 A project by Bill Posters & Dr. Daniel Howe.